Travel and Reimbursements

 - If the Budget Authority is also the claimant, then their supervisor must sign as Budget Authority

-After the final signature, Travel Reimbursement Requests should be forwarded to the Accounts Payable department for processing.
+After the final signature, Travel/Personal Reimbursement Requests should be forwarded to the Accounts Payable department for processing.

 Vicinity Mileage Reimbursement

 Vicinity Mileage reimbursements follow the same policies, procedures, and processes as normal travel reimbursements for the most part.
-One difference is that it is not required to do a travel authorization prior to travel for travel within the local vicinity.
-Vicinity mileage reimbursements should be turned in on a monthly basis (with one month's worth of mileage per form).
-The Vicinity Mileage Reimbursement Request Form can be found directly below.
+Vicinity mileage reimbursements should be turned in at least on a monthly basis.
+Vicinity mileage can be claimed by using the Travel/Personal Reimbursement form.

 Moving Expense Reimbursement